• About

 The spokesman of the Federal Ministry of Education, Ben Goong, told The PUNCH that while the ministry does not get itself involved in the day-to-day running of tertiary institutions, the ministry would always come in when it had to do with policy issues.

 “When it comes to issues about the day-to-day running of tertiary institutions, the ministry does not get involved.
-We leave that to the National Universities Commission, National Board for Technical Education and the governing councils of the institutions.
+We leave that to the National Universities Commission, the National Board for Technical Education and the governing councils of the institutions.

 “However, councils are responsible for developing policies.
-For instance, when I was a member of council at the Federal University of Technology, Owerri, we came up with a code of conduct as regards sexual harassment,” Goong said.
+For instance, when I was a member of the council at the Federal University of Technology, Owerri, we came up with a code of conduct as regards sexual harassment,” Goong said.

-Efforts to get the Executive Secretaries of the NUC and NBTE, Prof Abubakar Rasheed and Prof Idris Bugaje respectively, proved abortive as they did not take their calls.
+Efforts to get the Executive Secretaries of the NUC and NBTE, Prof Abubakar Rasheed and Prof. Idris Bugaje, respectively, proved abortive as they did not take their calls.

 They have yet to respond to the text messages sent to them as of the time of filing this report.